TheRagingood/documentation/extensions/components.md

 4. That's it!
 You should now see a little bar on the bottom of the editor pane that has the number of words for the current note.
 If it's a new note, type some words in the editor, and watch the component refresh automatically.

-If you'd like to see the finished product, switch to the `word-counter` branch:
+If you'd like to see the finished product, switch to the `word-count` branch:

 ```
-git checkout word-counter
+git checkout word-count
 ```

 ## Available Areas